MartinPankraz/sap-hacker-in-a-day/student/quest1.md

 ### Step 1a: Build image from Dockerfile and Run container on your local machine

 * Follow install instructions for Docker/Podman and cross-platform PowerShell [here](../docker-kali/README.md).

-* Run below commands in sequence to build the image and run the container.
+* Run below commands in your terminal from the git repos in sequence to build the image and run the container.

 #### For Docker (with provided PowerShell scripts)